judebattista/ansible-sandbox/README.md

 2. sudo apt install -y curl unzip ca-certificates build-essential

 ## WSL: Install Vagrant (HashiCorp’s repo gives you a current version)
-1. Use a package manager: sudo apt install vagrant
+1. Use your chosen distro's package manager.
+I used apt: `sudo apt install vagrant`
-2. Install manually:
+2. Install manually using the instructions at [Hashicorp's site](https://developer.hashicorp.com/vagrant/install)
-	1. curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp.gpg
-	2. echo "deb [signed-by=/usr/share/keyrings/hashicorp.gpg] https://apt.releases.hashicorp.com kali main" | sudo tee /etc/apt/sources.list.d/hashicorp.list
-	3. update && sudo apt install -y vagrant

 ## WSL: Install Ansible.
 This example uses venv, but you can use whatever environment manager you choose.
 1. sudo apt install -y python3-venv python3-pip